Skip to main content

 Submit the VM creation request

 Expect a command-oriented response.
-The VM itself should be fetched afterward to inspect operation state and network attachments.
+The VM itself should be fetched afterward to inspect operation state, boot state, and network attachments.

-Read the VM resource to confirm identifiers, sizing, interfaces, and any subsequent action you need to take.
+Read the VM resource to confirm identifiers, sizing, interfaces, operationStatus, and bootStatus before continuing with access or follow-up automation.

 Expected result

-A successful flow leaves you with a created VM resource, its identifier, and a clear record of how access and initial networking were declared in the request.
+A successful flow leaves you with a created VM resource, its identifier, a confirmed usable state, and a clear record of how access, public IP behavior, and provisioning-time options were declared.